New York UPS driver protects boy's Christmas toy by hiding it behind trash bins, video shows

 A UPS driver was caught on camera trying to hide a large package in an attempt not to spoil a Christmas surprise for a young boy inside the New York home.

-The driver, Josh Satkin, dropped off a large toy last Thursday in Warwick, an hour's drive northwest of Manhattan, but the box clearly revealed what was inside, WABC-TV reported.
+The driver, Josh Satkin, dropped off a large box last Thursday in Warwick, an hour's drive northwest of Manhattan, but the box clearly revealed a dirt bike was inside, WABC-TV reported.

 The video showed Satkin leaning the box against the garage door and then moving two large trash bins in front of it before topping it off with cardboard.